Volkswagen Group China: Operations

 Volkswagen Group, via its Volkswagen Group China division, has 16 subsidiaries in China, with Shanghai Automotive Industry Corporation (SAIC), and First Automotive Works (FAW) being the two major Chinese partner companies.

 SAIC-Volkswagen

 In 1984, a joint venture (JV) was established between Volkswagen Group and Shanghai Automotive Industry Corporation (now SAIC Motor), creating Shanghai Volkswagen Automotive Co., Ltd. (SVW), headquartered in Anting, Shanghai.
 Equity holdings are split (as of 2010) - Volkswagen AG (40%), Volkswagen (China) Invest (10%), SAIC (50%).
 This a fixed term venture, of 45 years, running until 2030.

 Shanghai Volkswagen Automotive Co., Ltd. (SVW) is the first car-making joint venture since China began its reform, and debut to the outside world, and is located in Anting International Auto City on the northwest outskirts of Shanghai.
 Producing cars under the Volkswagen and the Škoda brands, SVW currently offers a total of twelve model series.
-By October 2009, SVW had turned out over five million cars in total, becoming the carmaker that has the biggest population of cars in China.
+By October 2009, SAIC Volkswagen (SVW) had produced a cumulative total of five million vehicles.
+At that time, this output represented the largest fleet of vehicles from a single manufacturer within the Chinese market.